 Sarga Bodywork is a barefoot massage method that employs the use of a fabric strap fastened to a massage table to provide stability for the therapist and to add tensional and gravitational force to deliver therapeutic myofascial and deep tissue techniques.
 We define myofascial technique as manual therapy characterized by sustained, oblique, and high-tack contact with the aim of stimulating a stretch response in the fascia associated with muscle tissue.
 These methods, combined with the broad contact surface of the foot, help to facilitate less restriction and more ease and relaxation in recipients’ bodies.

-Shamanic Bodywork with Hanna is tailored to the individual and can involve opening the Akashic Records, Reiki energy healing, Crystal healing, Bodypatterning Approach bodywork, intuitive/spirit lead guidance, guided imagery meditation, aromatherapy, & Lokanonda 1:1 yoga sessions.
+Shamanic Bodywork is tailored to the individual and can involve opening the Akashic Records, Reiki energy healing, Crystal healing, Bodypatterning Approach bodywork, intuitive/spirit lead guidance, guided imagery meditation, aromatherapy, & Lokanonda 1:1 yoga sessions.

 Reiki is an energy modality that works on the idea that human beings are energetic beings who are surrounded in energy.
 This energy is accessible by anyone at any time and can be directed and amplified for the benefit of relaxation and healing.
 Reiki is a Japanese technique meaning “divine universal life energy” that was developed by Mikao Usui in 1922.
 Your Reiki practitioner will draw the universal energy from the world around them and through their bodies, focusing the energy into their palms, which can then be transferred to you by touch and intention.